Convex-Dev/design/docs/cad/003_encoding/README.md

 CAD3 encodings are designed to support various other data formats as a natural subset.
 Applications may find it useful to exploit these correspondences to efficiently store any data in CAD3 format.

-- JSON encodes naturally using Map, String, Vector, Double, Integer, Boolean and Nil
+- **JSON** encodes naturally using Map, String, Vector, Double, Integer, Boolean and Nil
-- UTF-8 text encodes naturally as a String
+- **UTF-8** text encodes naturally as a String
-- Binary data naturally encodes as a Blob, or as a Code with the encoding format specified
+- **Binary data** naturally encodes as a Blob, or as a Code with the encoding format specified
-- Encrypted data is perfectly suited for storage in a Blob
+- **Encrypted data** is perfectly suited for storage in a Blob
-- S-expressions are naturally coded using Lists, Symbols and a selection of other values (Integers, Strings etc.)
+- **S-expressions** are naturally coded using Lists, Symbols and a selection of other values (Integers, Strings etc.)
-- XML can be encoded in multiple ways e.g.:
+- **XML** can be encoded in multiple ways e.g.:
     - As a UTF-8 String
     - As a Vector where each element is either a content String or a markup value.
 The metadata map of a Syntax Object could be used to specify element attributes
+- **Tabular data** like **CSV** or **SQL** result sets is naturally represented as a Vector of Vectors.
+This has the added advantage of fast indexing by row number.
+- **Content addressable storage** is naturally represented with an Index, which has the advantage of fast indexed lookup by content ID
+- **Abstract Syntax Trees** are naturally encoded using Syntax Objects, where arbitrary metadata can be attached to nodes.
+The nodes themselves might contain a Vector of child nodes.

+Developers wishing to utilise such subsets SHOULD research and collaborate with other developers to establish common standards for embedding such data in CAD3 format.
+This is outside the scope of CAD3, but new CAD proposals defining such standards are welcome.

 ### Partial Implementations